-The portions of the MHPA in closest proximity to the site include Chaparral Canyon approximately 1,500 feet to the north of the site and the undeveloped slopes south of Interstate 8 and west of SDSU, approximately 1,500 feet to the southwest of the site.
-There are also several open space parcels near the site, including the largely undeveloped slopes immediately north of

-Adobe Falls Road, as well as an undeveloped slope immediately east of College Avenue and north of Interstate 8.
-Development of the Adobe Falls Faculty/Staff Housing site will not affect the assemblage of the MSCP preserve system.
+The portions of the MHPA in closest proximity to the site include Chaparral Canyon approximately 1,500 feet to the north of the site, and the undeveloped slopes south of Interstate 8 and west of SDSU, approximately 1,500 feet to the southwest of the site.
+There are also several open space parcels near the site including the largely undeveloped slopes immediately north of Adobe Falls Road, as well as an undeveloped slope immediately east of College Avenue and north of Interstate 8.
+Development of the Adobe Falls/North Campus parcel will not affect the assemblage of the MSCP preserve system.

-4.2 Alvarado Campus Site
+3.3.4.2 Alvarado Campus Site

 The Alvarado Campus site is located in the northeast portion of the SDSU campus, bordered by Alvarado Road to the north and an undeveloped slope and Alvarado Creek to the south.
-This component of the project is located on the U.S. Geological Survey 7.5-minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section (Figure 5).
-The approximate center of the site is located at Latitude 32° 46' 63" N and Longitude 117° 03' 65" W. Elevations on the Alvarado Campus site range from approximately 340 to 380 feet AMSL.
-The Alvarado Campus site consists of two distinct areas: the existing campus D parking lot (D Lot) west of Alvarado Road (Figure 5).
+This component of the project is located on the U.S. Geological Survey 7.5 minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section.
+The approximate center of the site is located at Latitude 32° 46' 63'' N and Longitude 117° 03' 65'' W. Elevations on the Alvarado Campus site range from approximately 340 to 380 feet AMSL.
+The Alvarado Campus site consists of two distinct areas: the existing campus D parking lot west of Alvarado Road, and the existing Alvarado Medical Center immediately east of Alvarado Court.
+See Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figures 5 and 10.